-A: This is the most-often asked question we get, and also the most complicated to answer.
-Each piece of art is unique, and the price will depend on the size of the art, which frame and/or
+Seriously, though, this is the most-often asked question we get, and also the most complicated to answer.
+Each piece of art is unique, and the price will depend on the size of the art,

-confirm how you’d like it to look, and go over any alternate ideas that may present themselves.
-The custom framer also has a background in fine art, and can make quite a few recommendations
+the piece, confirm how you’d like it to look, and go over any alternate ideas that may present themselves.
+The custom framer also has a background in fine art, and can make quite a

 Q: Can I bring in my own materials and work there in the shop?

 A: Unfortunately, no. Due to business liability, we can not allow materials that weren't purchased in the shop to be worked on here.
 It's unfortunate that we have to take this position,

 but our liability with other parties' property is not something that can be waived, at least not in the eyes of the law.
 If you received this service in the past from the previous owner,

 please understand that this is a new owner, with a different perspective regarding business law.
 We can do the work for you, though, and might be able to work out a discounted labor

 rate. "sigh" Now if only some of y'all would actually READ this...

 Q: Will the finished frame fit in my car?